Version: 2022.3

 during import.
 Textures are typically imported into uncompressed formats.

-Verify Saving Assets Enable this setting to verify which Assets to save individually.
+Verify Saving Assets Verify which Assets to save individually.
 A dialog is shown any time Unity saves any assets.

 Unity Accelerator (Cache Server)

-Default Mode Define the default setting for the Cache Server, whether to enable or disable it by default.
+Default Mode The default setting for the Cache Server, whether to enable or disable it by default.
 You can override this per Project in the Unity Editor settings.
 For more information, see Unity Accelerator.

-Default IP address Set the default IP address for the Cache Server to use.
+Default IP address The default IP address for the Cache Server to use.
 You can override this per Project in the Unity Editor settings.

-Check Connection Click this button to attempt to connect to the remote Cache Server.
+Check Connection Attempt to connect to the remote Cache Server.

 Colors